 With Query Diagnostics, you can achieve a better understanding of what Power Query is doing at authoring and at refresh time in Power BI Desktop.
-While we'll be expanding on this feature in the future, including adding the ability to use it during full refreshes, at this time you can use it to understand what sort of queries you're emitting, what slowdowns you might run into during authoring refresh, and what kind of background events are happening.
+While we'll be expanding on this feature in the future, including adding the ability to use it during full refreshes, at this time you can use it to understand what kind of queries you're emitting, what slowdowns you might run into during authoring refresh, and what kind of background events are happening.

 To use Query Diagnostics, go to the Tools tab in the Power Query editor ribbon.

 By default, Query Diagnostics might require administrative rights to run (depending on IT policy).
-If you find yourself unable to run Query Diagnostics, open the Power BI options page, and in the Diagnostics tab, select Enable in Query Editor (does not require running as admin).
-This selection constrains you from being able to trace diagnostics when doing a full refresh into Power BI rather than the Power Query editor, but does allow you to still use it when previewing, authoring, and so on.
+If you find yourself unable to run Query Diagnostics, open the Power BI Desktop options page, and in the Diagnostics tab, select Enable in Query Editor (does not require running as admin).
+This selection constrains you from being able to trace diagnostics when doing a full refresh into Power BI rather than the Power Query editor.
+But does allow you to still use it when previewing, authoring, and so on.

 Whenever you start diagnostics, Power Query begins tracing any evaluations that you cause.
-The evaluation that most users think of is when you press refresh, or when you retrieve data for the first time, but there are many actions that can cause evaluations, depending on the connector.
+The evaluation that most users think of is when you press refresh, or when you retrieve data for the first time.
+But there are many actions that can cause evaluations, depending on the connector.
 For example, with the SQL connector, when you retrieve a list of values to filter, that would kick off an evaluation as well—but it doesn't associate with a user query, and that's represented in the diagnostics.
 Other system-generated queries might include the navigator or the get data experience.

 When you press Diagnose Step, Power Query runs a special evaluation of just the step you're looking at.
 It then shows you the diagnostics for that step, without showing you the diagnostics for other steps in the query.
-This can make it much easier to get a narrow view into a problem.
+This evaluation can make it much easier to get a narrow view into a problem.

 Types of diagnostics